ayeshamala/retail_store_analysis/README.md

 ![](https://github.com/ayeshamala/retailsales/blob/main/Entity%20Relationship%20Diagram.png)

 ## Executive Summary
 In 2015, The ABC Company experienced stronger revenue performance, with a decline of 2.03% in total revenue recorded for 2016.
 However, there was no significant difference in the number of orders received or product sales between the two years.
-Key performance indicators show that although there is a slight decline in the revenue generated, there was actually a 1.3% increase in product sales, which indicates that the products with lower price value were sold more compared to the products with higher price value.
+Key performance indicators reveal that although there is a slight decline in revenue, there was actually a 1.3% increase in product sales.
+This suggests a shift in demand towards lower-priced products, as they were sold in greater quantities compared to higher-priced items.

 Below is the overview of the PowerBI dashboard and the complete interactive dashboard can be downloaded [here](https://github.com/ayeshamala/retailsales/blob/main/Retail_Sales_Visualization.pbix).

 ![](https://github.com/ayeshamala/retailsales/blob/main/Retail_Sales_Dashboard.PNG)

+### Sales Performance
+- Sales for the company reached their highest point in **May 2016**, generating $27,614 in revenue.
+However, there was no notable revenue growth for the remainder of the year.
+- Contrary to typical seasonal patterns, holiday sales did not have a significant impact in 2016, with October recording the lowest revenue during the two-year period.
+- **Q4 2015** followed the expected seasonal trend, with a marked increase in revenue driven by the holiday period.
+November 2015 stood out as the highest-performing month that year.

+### Product Analysis
+- High-demand categories include **Furnishings** and **Public Areas** products, resulting in higher total revenue due to larger order quantities or higher unit prices.
+- The pricing strategy across categories like Office Supplies and Maintenance also influences overall revenue generation, with fewer units sold but higher price points for products like tools and supplies.
+- **Small Area Rugs, Bed Sheets (King)**, and **Mirrors** are the top 3 performing products across all categories.

+### Regional Insights